15 Things To Do In Singapore On A Rainy Day: Best All-Weather Ideas For A Day Out

 Book your ArtScience Museum tickets here and tickets to Changi Experience Studio here.

 Themed museums are all the rage these days.
-Visit Museum of Ice Cream and Slurping Good!
-Instant Noodle Museum for a whimsical experience celebrating the food you love.
+Visit Museum of Ice Cream for a whimsical experience celebrating all things ice-cream.
 Fun indoors can be made of memories of comfort foods!

 #2.
 Put a Spring in Your Step